Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/monstrosity/yeti.md

 NoteIcon: monster
 BestiaryType: monstrosity
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 305, Storm King's Thunder, Tales from the Yawning Portal, Icewind Dale: Rime of the Frostmaiden.
-Available in the Basic Rules.
+Available in the Basic Rules."
 ---
 # [Yeti](2-Mechanics/CLI/bestiary/monstrosity/yeti.md)
 *Source: Monster Manual p.
 305, Storm King's Thunder, Tales from the Yawning Portal, Icewind Dale: Rime of the Frostmaiden.
 Available in the Basic Rules.*